 The toys on this best toys for 5 year olds list are awesome examples of helping our children grow through play.

 BUT PLEASE REMEMBER: Look back at my OTHER LIST (toys for toddlers and toys for preschoolers).
-Items on those lists are for 5 year olds too – so if you see an awesome toy on those list, don’t for a minute think the toy is too young.
+Items on those lists are for 5 year olds too – so if you see an awesome toy there, don’t for a minute think the toy is too young.

 If your 5 year old doesn’t have (for example) a wooden block set – check out the one on my toddler list!

-Trust me, I taught first grade and the toys on my toddler list are toys my six year olds played with each day because these are toys with longevity.
+FYI: I taught first grade for years, and the toys on my toddler list are toys my students played with each day.
+These are toys with longevity.

 Remember, toys don’t have a gender

 This list is GENDER NEUTRAL (as all toys are).
 Everything on this list is fantastic for both BOYS and GIRLS, and equally loved and used by all – don’t miss a chance for amazing learning just because of your preconceived notions.

 Our girls deserve the chance to engineer just as much as our boys need the chance to create.

 Here are the best toys for 5 year olds – 7 year olds: